Top 9 Food Bank Fundraising Ideas and Strategies

 Make sure you provide your fundraisers with the necessary information about your food bank so that donors know where the food is going.

 There’s a lot of potential in food drives.
-To really get the most out of them, help your fundraisers (or advise them) to create a theme for their food drive.
+To get the most out of them, help your fundraisers (or advise them) to create a theme for their food drive.
 For example, ‘Make Every Bean Count’ could be a fundraiser aiming to collect beans and legumes, “Whole Grain Wednesday” fundraiser would aim to gather healthy grains and cereals, and “All Cleaned Up” could focus on collecting basic hygiene items.

 Pro tip: Host an annual food drive.
 Make sure you name it and brand it.
 This can increase community awareness of hunger issues and boost food donations.
 For example, you can have an annual “Trick or Can” event where community groups “Trick or Treat” for canned goods during Halloween.